fiolj/sparta/docs/source/compute_property_surf.rst

 Define a computation that simply stores surface element attributes for each explicit surface element in a surface group.
-This is useful for values which can be used by other :ref:`output commands<howto-output-sparta-(stats,-dumps,>` that take computes as inputs.
+This is useful for values which can be used by other :ref:`output commands<howto-64-output-sparta-(stats,>` that take computes as inputs.
 See for example, the :ref:`compute reduce<compute-reduce>`, :ref:`fix ave/surf<fix-ave-surf>`, :ref:`dump surf<dump>`, and :ref:`surf-style variable<variable>` commands.

 Only surface elements in the surface group specified by *group-ID* are